fladdict/devart-template/project_posts/2014-02-16-Technical-Research-Day1.md

 I spend more 14 years for flash.
 I can do everything what I want to do with it.
 However for this project, I would like to challenge something new study.
 C++ and openFrameworks seems nice.
-Powerful computing give me new expression that I have never done with flash.
+This powerful C++ framework should give me new expression that I have never done with flash.